 - Easily accessible if you choose to drive from neighboring cities, or fly.
-You can use Travelmath’s cost to drive or fly calculator to find out which is more cost effective.
+You can use the Fly or Drive calculator to find out which is more cost effective.

 One unique place we recommend is Christmas at Gaylord Palms‘ Christmas Around the World, featuring two million pounds of ice sculptures.

 New York City is magical during the holiday season when the buzzing streets of Manhattan are filled with festivities, holiday lights and of course, crowds of people.
 You can explore on foot with your family and friends – walking along Fifth Avenue and enjoying the Christmas window displays from Lord and Taylor to Bergdorf Goodman.